Philips CPAP Recall Lawsuit Injury Lawyers

 What Injuries Can Recalled Philips CPAP Devices Cause?

 If the sound abatement foam used in the recalled Philips CPAP devices degrades and breaks down, it can cause a wide range of injuries and health problems ranging from cancer to respiratory problems.
 Foam degradation may cause the symptoms below.
 If you’ve experienced any of these effects while using a recalled Philips device, let your doctor know as soon as possible.
 You also may be entitled to compensation, and we invite you to call us for a Free Case Evaluation at 1-877-943-9378 (WEST).

-We invite you to call our toll free number today at 1-877-943-9378 (WEST), and there’s No Fee unless and until you recover compensation.
+Defective Product injury cases are different and often more complex than typical personal injury and auto accident cases.
+So, it’s important to call a law firm with defective product experience like us at West Law Firm.
+For a Free Consultation, we invite you to call our toll free number today at 1-877-943-9378 (WEST), and there’s No Fee unless and until you recover compensation.